Khauri/Makro-kit/website/routes/docs/index.md

 # Docs

-This page contains documentation on Makro, a Marko meta framework.
+This page contains documentation on PolloJS, a Marko meta framework.

 ## Quick Start